gfranko/jqfactory/README.md

     $('.test').greg('someMethod');
     ```

-    Continue building on top of what you already have and make great plugins!
+    Continue building on top of jqfactory and make great plugins!

 ##API